Greenways & Trails

 See the Trails/Tracks Resource Guide which is a booklet that was developed by a statewide task group of private and public staff that have assisted communities with these type projects across the state of Tennessee.
 This guide provides online resources and case studies of actual projects that have been built and shows the funding sources used to build them.

 2008 Tennessee Greenways and Trails Plan

-The 2008 Tennessee Greenways and Trails Plan (G&T Plan) is available and a result of over 18 months of research, planning and collaboration between the TDEC Commissioner’s Council on Greenways and Trails, TDEC –RES staff and numerous federal, state and local government agencies as well as the trail users groups from across the state.
+The 2008 Tennessee Greenways and Trails Plan (G&T Plan) is available and a result of over 18 months of research, planning and collaboration between the TDEC Commissioner’s Council on Greenways and Trails, TDEC–RRD staff and numerous federal, state and local government agencies as well as the trail users groups from across the state.
 The G&T Plan references numerous locations and organizations that have developed Greenways and Trails in innovative and creative ways The G&T Plan focuses on the Benefits of Greenways and Trails from an Economic, Personal Health, Alternative Transportation, Recreation and Environmental Protection perspectives.

 The Plan also has two Appendices which provide additional information on Greenways and Trails.
 Appendix A is an overview of all types of trails both motorized and non-motorized.
 Appendix B is a four page list of federal, state, and local government agencies as well as numerous non-profit organizations that can assist with numerous trail related issues.